-To see more of my work in progress please follow me on instagram @emilyhaworthbooth
+To see more of my work in progress and pictures of my dog please follow me on instagram @emilyhaworthbooth

 – Shortlisted, Laydeez Do Comics Prize 2018